 Previous Post: Canoeing The Steel – Day Six – Rainbow Falls

-- SP16 120m river left (steep bank take out and steep bank put in) and
+– SP16 120m river left (steep bank take out and a steep bank put in) and

 – SP17 360m river right (steep bank take out relatively easy put in; flat and roomy) (30 min)

 We got on the water early this day – 7:40.
-We knew that it would be a longer one.
+We were expecting it to be a long one.
 Given the scarcity of campsites between Rainbow Falls – the Haslam maps only mention a couple of emergency sandbar sites – we decided to make the beach on the north end of Santoy Lake our goal.
 It would mean paddling and portaging about 45 kilometers.